shmutalov/solo-nomp/README.md

 npm install
 ```

-Differences between this and Z-NOMP
+Differences between this and S-NOMP
 ------------
 * This is meant for solo mining
 * There is no share system; Every "share" is the block solution